 Enabling or disabling the Extensions Toolbar menu in Google Chrome

 - The first step is to create a Google Chrome shortcut.
 For this, you have to find the installed application of Google Chrome on your computer, right-click the application, and choose to create a shortcut.
 You can easily find the Chrome application by searching Chrome on Windows search and right-click the application from the result to choose Open file location

 - Once you have the shortcut created, close your Chrome browser, and then right-click on the shortcut icon to go into its Properties.
 Make sure that the Chrome browser is closed prior to opening the properties.
 If the browser is still opened, the method won’t work

 - Once its properties open up, click and move the typing cursor to the very end of what’s written inside the Target box.
 At this end, add a space and copy-paste the following command according to your preference:

 - To enable the Extensions Toolbar menu: –enable-features=ExtensionsToolbarMenu

 - To disable the Extensions Toolbar menu: –disable-features=ExtensionsToolbarMenu

-- Once you’re done with that, click on the Apply button and then click OK to save the changes.
-Now launch your Chrome browser from the modified shortcut itself and the changes will be reflected.
+- Once you’re done with that, click the Apply button and OK to save the changes.
+Now launch your Chrome browser from the modified shortcut itself, and the changes will be reflected.

-That’s everything you need to do in order to enable or disable the Extensions Toolbar menu in Google Chrome.
-The process is relatively easy although it would’ve been a lot nicer if we had the Flags like we used to.
+That’s everything you need to do to enable or disable the Extensions Toolbar menu in Google Chrome.
+The process is relatively easy, although it would’ve been much nicer if we had the Flags like we used to.
 But until we get a proper update, this method will dominate amongst the users that have the latest version of Google Chrome.
-That said, we hope reading the guide above has brought some valuable information and help to you.
+That said, we hope reading the guide above has brought you some valuable information and help.
 Please let us know by commenting down below if you have any further queries regarding the same.